 to explicitly allow higher variance of segments.
 This can be achieved

-with the break-point penalty parameter P (argument P
+with the break-point penalty parameter \(P\) (argument P).
+This

 parameter can be directly used to tune segmentation.
 It can be chosen in

-individual segments and will yield longer segments.
-P < 0 will reward break-points
+individual segments and will yield longer segments. \(P<0\) will reward break-points and yield

 makes use of the excellent performance of base R’s